Angola is a civil law jurisdiction with the following categories of Common Jurisdiction Courts:

 As a general rule, the GLL establishes that normal working hours shall not exceed eight hours per day and 44 hours per week.
 Usually, normal daily working hours shall be interrupted for a rest and meal break of a duration of no less than 45 minutes and no more than one and a half hours, to prevent employees from providing more than five consecutive hours of normal work.

-Also, between the end of one working period and the start of the next there shall be a rest interval with a duration of no less than ten hours.
+Also, between the end of one working period and the start of the next there shall be a rest interval of no less than ten hours.
 The employee is entitled to a full day of rest per week, generally on Sunday.

-Overtime hours are allowed pursuant to the provisions of the Law, namely in cases of work provided in shifts, modulated work schedule and availability regime.
+Overtime hours are allowed pursuant to the provisions of the GLL, namely in cases of work provided in shifts, modulated work schedules and availability regimes.
 Overtime hours are accounted for in the remuneration of the employees.

 The Angolan Constitution and the GLL enshrine employees' right to employment stability, prohibiting and severely sanctioning the termination of employment contracts based on grounds other than those referred to in law or in breach of its provisions.

-During the trial period, either party may terminate the employment contract without requirement of notice, compensation or presentation of justification.
+During the trial period, either party may terminate the employment contract without any requirement of notice, compensation or the presentation of justification.

 Dismissal for disciplinary reasons has to be based on a serious disciplinary offence by the employee, or on the occurrence of objective and verifiable reasons that make it impossible for the employment relationship to be maintained.
-The law lists several examples of situations that may cause a termination for disciplinary purposes (eg, unjustified absences exceeding three days a month or 12 a year, or, regardless of their number, that cause serious losses or risks to the company, these being known to the worker; failure to comply with working hours more than five times per month; and drunkenness or drug addiction with negative repercussions on the work).
+The law lists several examples of situations that may cause a termination for disciplinary purposes, including:

 Individual dismissal on objective grounds is based on the need to extinguish or substantially transform jobs due to duly proven economic, technological or structural reasons, involving the reorganisation or internal conversion, reduction or termination of activities.